npuckett/WebGUI/README.md

 ### Usage Instructions for Examples

 1. **Choose your mode**: Access Point for portable/standalone or Station for home integration
-2. **Select example**: Start with Basic, then try LEDToggle, SensorDebug, or ServoTest
+2. **Select example**: Start with ToggleAnLED, then try BlinkAnLED, SwitchPanel, SensorDebug, or ServoTest
 3. **Configure network**: Update WiFi credentials in Station mode examples
 4. **Upload sketch**: Use Arduino IDE or PlatformIO
 5. **Connect**: Access Point (192.168.4.1) or check Serial Monitor for Station IP